 Endow a Collection - $100,000 minimum

+Library collections determine the future of scholarship.
+In the digital age, online resources are vital, even as print remains alive and well.
+Libraries work against a pervasive myth that all information is online, and everything online is free.
 The truth is that a lot of information isn’t online, and the best e-resources can be very expensive.
-Many disciplines still rely largely on print, and most online information needed for high-level research is available only as licensed content.
-The Library needs to pay to unlock those resources.
-Half of our $16 million budget for collections goes to buying online content for Cornell faculty and students.
+Many disciplines still rely largely on print, and most online information needed for deep research is available as licensed content.
+The Library pays to unlock those resources.
+More than half of the Library’s budget is used to purchase online content for faculty and students.

-130 E. Seneca St., Suite 400
+130 E. Seneca Street, Suite 400

 Ithaca, NY 14850